 Widely known as Hus’ big break, The Cognac Tape is a representation of both the rappers’ roots and prevailing style.
 Prominently featuring fellow Hempstead native Roc Marciano, this is a straightforward album of slick raps and shit talk in the vein of the perennial Marcberg.
 While its a little rough around the edges as an early project of his, The Cognac Tape remains a quality contemporary boombap album with that unique pimp image which serves as an easy introduction to Hus’ style.

 Cocaine Beach (prod.
 Big Ghost LTD)

-Recorded once Hus had moved to Los Angeles and begun to forge a new home there (going so far as to adopt the name Wavo), this Big Ghost collab album very much reflects this change.
-While Hus continued to grow as an MC and songwriter, Big Ghost constructed a unique, vice soundscape to match.
+Recorded once Hus had moved to Los Angeles and begun to forge a new home there (going so far as to adopt the name Wavo), this Big Ghost collab album very much reflects such a change.
+While Hus continued to grow as an MC and songwriter, Big Ghost constructed a unique vice soundscape to match.
 Part of what makes him such a dope producer is his ability to subtly create different atmospheres for each artist while maintaining his dark, heavy, signature sound.
 Some bigger feature names appear here for the grand scale production, including Willie the Kid – a good comparison artist for Hus – and new affiliate Planet Asia.

 The Threesome Series (2020,21,22)